 Another 15 minutes passed and Steffan was still as interested as he was when we first arrived.
 My blood sugars were running low.
 I checked my watch.
 We had now missed our lunch reservation for sure.
 And not just the first one time scheduled, the second one too.

 Steffan suddenly snapped out of his trance realising he was hungry, and we rushed to the little stall selling pastries in the castle and grabbed a croissant each.
 There is another huge restaurant, but it was full, and we had the intention of still trying to get to our lunch reservation.
-But after 10 minutes speed walking and realising we had no idea where we were going, we called it quits and sat down at a nearby restaurant.
+But after 10 minutes of speed walking and realising we had no idea where we were going, we called it quits and sat down at a nearby restaurant.

 After filling up on more pierogis, beer and Aperol spritz we meandered back to the apartment for a few hours chilling out before I took the birthday boy out for a dinner.
 And this was a reservation we did not want to miss.
 I planned to treat him like a princess all evening.

 I had booked a table at Szara Gez which I had also found on trip advisor.
 It was meant to be one of the nicer fine dining restaurants in Krakow, serving polish cuisine (not just food don’t you know) in elegant surroundings.
-I know how much Steff was dying to wear his new suit so I though it sounded perfect.
+I know how much Steff was dying to wear his new suit so I thought it sounded perfect.

 Walking through Krakow we had some strange looks.
 We were dressed up as though we were attending a wedding, but we’d had far too many glasses of wine to care and after 10 minutes we arrived.